 Biochemistry I provides an introduction to the fundamental aspects of biochemistry.
-It gives an overview of the structure, function and metabolism of biologically important molecules; carbohydrates, fatty acids proteins and nucleic acids.
+It gives an overview of the structure, function, and metabolism of biologically important molecules; carbohydrates, fatty acids, proteins, and nucleic acids.
 The course concludes with a review of amino acid metabolism.
-Enzyme kinetics, allostery, enzyme inhibition and control are considered in detail.
+Enzyme kinetics, allostery, and enzyme inhibition and control are considered in detail.
 Throughout, the emphasis is placed on the regulation of metabolic pathways and on their interrelationships in health and disease.

 528 Biochemistry II/Nutrition (3)

 Biochemistry II considers the application of biochemistry to disease etiology, diagnosis, and treatment.
 Cell membranes and the structure, function, and replication of the cell's genetic material are described.
 The digestion and absorption of nutrients is reviewed, and the consequences of malfunction considered.
 A number of disease states are used to illustrate selected principles including the relationship between nutrition and disease, atherosclerosis, hyperlipidemia, obesity, and diabetes.
 The application of clinical biochemistry techniques to disease diagnosis is described and the biochemistry of exercise and aging visited.
 Prerequisite: SPM 527.

 536 Research Methodology, Epidemiology and Statistics (3)